nickgrasley/Tasmanian_GPU.jl/README.md

 The repo provides [instructions](https://github.com/ORNL/TASMANIAN/blob/master/Doxygen/Installation.md) to CMake from source.
 I also include my options in CMake as a reference in [examples](examples/cmake_example.sh).

+To link the custom installation to this wrapper, set TASMANIAN_LIBRARY_PATH to the libtasmaniansparsegrid.so path within your shell environment before loading in this package.

 Currently, only CUDA GPU acceleration is implemented.

 ## Examples